MichalKurek1/Corkboard/README.md

 # Corkboard

-A corkboard application (backend written in Java, frontend Bootstrap + JS).
+A corkboard application for adds with photos (backend written in Java, frontend Bootstrap + JS).

 In progress